 Hambleton Primary Academy is a high-performing primary where academic outcomes and pupil culture are aligned, with clear behaviour expectations and strong evidence of curriculum quality.
 The outdoor learning strand adds a distinctive practical dimension, and wraparound care is a clear plus for working families.
 Best suited to families who want a structured, ambitious primary education, and who are comfortable with a competitive admissions context and high peer-group expectations.

 The most recent inspection (December 2024) judged all key areas as Outstanding, including quality of education, behaviour and attitudes, personal development, leadership and management, and early years provision.
-The most recent published Key Stage 2 outcomes in reading, writing and mathematics are also substantially above England averages.
+The current 2025 Key Stage 2 dataset shows 80% reaching the expected standard in reading, writing and mathematics combined, with 100% reaching the expected standard in reading.

 Reception places are allocated using published oversubscription criteria, with distance used as the tie-break once higher priority groups have been placed.
 The policy describes distance as a straight-line measurement calculated using the Local Authority’s system.